NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 ext2spice extresist on
 ```

-which instructs Magic to include the resistance-extraction data in the generated SPICE netlist.
+which tells Magic to incorporate the resistance-extraction information into the generated SPICE netlist.

-The final netlist therefore includes:
+The final representation therefore contains:

 ```text
 Transistor devices